vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

-# Check if the student changed the np.unique() call
-# If it's not called, we know the student removed the call.
-# If it's called incorrectly, we know the student changed the call.
-test_function("numpy.unique",
-              not_called_msg = "Don't remove the call of `np.unique` to define `ints`.", incorrect_msg = "Don't change the call of `np.unique` to define `ints`.")
-# Check if the student removed the ints object
-test_object("ints",
-            undefined_msg = "Don't remove the definition of the predefined `ints` object.", incorrect_msg = "Don't change the definition of the predefined `ints` object.")

-# Check if the student imported matplotlib.pyplot like the solution
-# Let automatic feedback message generation handle the feedback messages
-test_import("matplotlib.pyplot", same_as = True)

-# Check whether the student used the scatter() function correctly
-# If it's used, but incorrectly, tell them to check the instructions again
-test_function("matplotlib.pyplot.scatter",
-              incorrect_msg = "You didn't use `plt.scatter()` correctly, have another look at the instructions.")

-# Check if the student called the show() function
-# Let automatic feedback message generation handle all feedback messages
-test_function("matplotlib.pyplot.show")

 success_msg("Great work!")
 ```